Frequently Asked Questions

 How do I log in to the “Primoweb” UM registration app for the first time?

-Please have your username ready; it must be 10 characters long.
+Have your username ready; it must be 10 characters long.

-You can find the necessary information on theregistration app’s home page.
+You’ll find the necessary information on theregistration app’s home page.

 I went through the Parcoursup process.
-How do I log in to the registration application?or I’m getting a “User unknown” message.
+How do I log in to the registration application?Or, I’m getting a “User unknown” message.
 What should I do?

 Check the following points or log in with the correct credentials: